ISISComputingGroup/ibex_developers_manual/MercuryiTC.md

 ![front panel showing 6 areas](backend_system/IOCs/MercuryITc/front_panel.jpg)

+NB The device should be in remote mode this is indicated by the *i* (bottom left) having an orange background.
 This mercury has 3 temperature sensors, Sample_Rod, VTI_DB6 and PT2_DB7, the VTI has a heater attached to the second temperature.
 This means it needs:

 - `VI_TEMP_1` set to 1,